India women's cricket team in South Africa in 2017–18

 The India women's cricket team played South Africa women's cricket team in February 2018.
 The tour consisted of three Women's One Day Internationals (WODIs) and five Women's Twenty20 Internationals (WT20Is).
-The WODI games are part of the 2017–20 ICC Women's Championship.
+The WODI games were part of the 2017–20 ICC Women's Championship.
 India Women won the WODI series 2–1.
 India Women won the WT20I series 3–1, after the fourth match was washed out.

 Squads

 Jhulan Goswami was ruled out of India's squad for the WT20I series due to a heel injury.
 Rumeli Dhar was added to India's squad as Goswami's replacement.
 Dhar last played international cricket for India in 2012.